cfu288/CellNeuro/Notes.md

               * (gk+)n(Vrev - Ena+) = - gk+(Vrev - Ek+)
               * You end up with Vrev = n(Ena+) + (Ek+)/ n+1 [how many more times Na+ is permiable over K+, if K+ is more either use a frac or move n in front of ek+]
           * for an epsp, Vrev is aor above threshold
           * for an ipsp, Vrev is below threshold. "guess"timate threshold is around -20mV
     * Excitatory
     * Inhibitory
       * neuromodulation
+      --- missed notes handwritten ---
+      ___ end of test 2 material ___

+    *